corejourney/core-blog/content/about/_index.md

 > __major?__

-health sciences, trying to become a pharmacist
+health sciences, trying to become a doctor
 ____

 ### stuff that i like doing